Offline Recording with Auto-Resume

-Record anywhere, process later
+Record anywhere, process when connectivity returns

-Try Offline Mode
+Try Offline Recording

-Works on:
+Works on

 macOSWindowsLinux